GonzalezAndrew/tf-multi-region-poc/README.md

 └── Makefile
 ```

 The repository structure above demonstrates how someone could use input variable files to deploy cloud resources to a specific account and region.
 The Makefile is included to easily deploy by just setting the `DEPLOY` and `AWS_REGION` environment variable.
 The `DEPLOY` environment variable represents the account (or environment) you will be deploying to.
 You can think of this as production, staging, demo, etc. The `AWS_REGION` will of course represent the region you will be deploying cloud resources to and the input variable files to be used during a `terraform plan` and/or `terraform apply`.
+The `deploy/globals` directory will be used to store global input variables used across all environments and regions.

 #### Provider blocks in conjuction with input variables